adityavkk/Haiku_Generator/README.md

 # Haiku_Generator
-Generates Haikus From Texts
+Generates Haikus From Texts and from Real-time news headlines

 * Default texts are Metamorphosis and Trial by Franz Kafka
-* NYT API integration also available
+* Guardian API integration